-News, reviews and photographs of Modern Fashion Dolls including Sybarite, BJDs, Fashion Royalty, Tonner Dolls, Gene Marshall, Barbie, Monster High and my own experiences as a doll collector.
+News, reviews and photographs of Modern Fashion Dolls including Sybarite, BJDs, Fashion Royalty, Tonner Dolls, Gene Marshall, Barbie and my own experiences as a doll collector.

 Are poodles really from France?

 No. Poodles are really from Germany, 'Poodle' comes from 'Pudel', a germanic word meaning 'puddle'.
 They were bred as water dogs, hence their other name 'puddle dogs'.

 The Poodle's history is shrouded in antiquity